 Welcome to The Ohio State University’s Department of Psychiatry & Behavioral Health.
 We strive for academic pre-eminence and best-in-class comprehensive mental health care, and we are transforming our department toward greater research impact to complement our outstanding clinical services.
-We are dedicated to excellence — always and in all ways.
+We are dedicated to distinction — always and in all ways.

-What do we mean by excellence?
+What do we mean by distinction?

 - Are we saving lives and do our patients suffer less and recover faster?